G47mm/HylixOS/README.md

 Why dont i make a GNU/Linux distro?

-I want to make a Non GNU based OS but i will add the linux kernel but one execption: glibc inside this OS because for more broader compatibility and want the FreeBSD userland to feel like something new for others and myself.
+I want to make a Non GNU based OS but i will add the linux kernel but one execption: glibc inside this OS because for more broader compatibility and want the FreeBSD userland to feel like something new for others and something new to make for myself.

 Is it going to be bloated like W*ndows 11?